YuseiIto/Desktop-Capture-Lite/README.md

 ### To see screen capture

-Open directory as DCL.js .
+Open directory where DCL.js is located in.
-There are some your screen captures in the directory.
+There are your screen captures in the directory.

 ### Requirement